Why is An Estate Plan So Important?

 - Inheritance: Part four establishes who will receive the inheritance of your estate, how they will get it, and when they will receive it.

-These sections of the last will and testament are imperative to ensuring you have a wise estate plan that is not encumbered by any of the more common mistakes made in estate planning.
+These sections of the last will and testament are imperative to ensure you have a wise estate plan that is not encumbered by any of the more common mistakes made in estate planning.

 Phelps LaClair, with their many years of experience, has seen their strategic estate plans play out with tremendous success.
-For asset and financial protection for you and your loved ones, contact us today!
+Contact us today for asset and financial protection for you and your loved ones!

 Images used under creative commons license – commercial use (12/12/2017) Charly W. Karl (Flickr)